mozilla/network-pulse-api/README.md

 # Syndication

-There are several syndication routes for RSS/Atom feeds available - these do not use the `/api/pulse` prefix:
+There are several syndication routes for RSS/Atom feeds available - these do not use the `/api/pulse` prefix and they are not versioned:

 ## RSS